 Giving to charity can be rewarding.
 However, make sure that your charitable dollars are being used for your intended purpose.

-To protect consumers and ensure that donations are used for the intended purpose, State law requires that most charitable organizations register with the Attorney General’s office prior to soliciting donations.
+To protect consumers and ensure that donations are used for the intended purpose, State law requires that most charitable organizations register with the Arkansas Secretary of State prior to soliciting donations.
 The organization must provide financial information regarding the use of charitable dollars.
-Registration information is available on our website.
-Information about financial reports is available by contacting the Consumer Protection Division.
+Registration information is available on the Arkansas Secretary of State's website.

 Before you give:

 - Be an informed giver.
 Ask questions before you give.
 Give only when you feel comfortable that your donation will support an organization and activities in which you believe.
 Refuse high-pressure appeals.
 Legitimate charities will not rush you to donate.

 - Ask for written information.
 A legitimate charity will send you information before you donate.
 Ask for information on the organization’s mission, how your donation will be used and proof that your contribution is tax deductible.